 1. Head of Household Filing Status

 If you were married for a long time, you might think you automatically have to go back to filing as single.
-But it’s not so.
-If you can claim a qualifying dependent and meet the requirements listed above, you’ll reduce your taxable income significantly by filing as head of household.
+That’s not the case.
+If you can claim a qualifying dependent and meet the requirements, you can reduce your taxable income significantly by filing as head of household.
 The standard deduction is higher, and more of your income will fall into lower income tax brackets.